subscribe iconSubscribe to Notifications

 Other Finfish

-• Fishing for Pacific (gray) cod, pollock, and a variety of other species have been good inside Resurrection Bay.
-Try fishing a small chunk of herring right off the bottom near the Sea Life Center, the mouth of Lowell (waterfall) Creek, or off Lowell Point.
+• Fishing for Pacific (gray) cod has been excellent inside Resurrection Bay.
+Try fishing with jigs or a small chunk of herring right off the bottom near the Sea Life Center, off Lowell Point, or the mouths of Lowell (waterfall) or Tonsina creeks.

 Salmon

-• No salmon catches have been reported from the mouth of the Seward lagoon outflow.
+• No king salmon catches have been reported from the mouth of the Seward lagoon outflow.

 Local Lakes

-• Troop Lake is still covered in ice, and it will be a few weeks before the lake thaws out and fishing picks up.
+• Troop Lake is still covered in ice, but it should thaw out very soon.

 Special species information